 • in case they need to access CCS once their certificate or determination finishes.

-Policy reference: FA Guide 3.5.2.30 ACCS (transition to work) - activity test, 2.8.1.30 ACCS (child wellbeing) - certificates, 2.8.1.40 ACCS (child wellbeing) - determinations, 2.8.3.40 ACCS (temporary financial hardship) - determinations
+Policy reference: FA Guide 3.5.2.30 ACCS (transition to work) - recognised participation & subsidised hours result, 2.8.1.30 ACCS (child wellbeing) - certificates, 2.8.1.40 ACCS (child wellbeing) - determinations, 2.8.3.40 ACCS (temporary financial hardship) - determinations

-Recognised activities for CCS activity test
+Recognised participation types for CCS

 Paid work